wavemaker/docs/learn/app-development/services/api-designer/reimport-rest-apis-swagger.md

 ---
 ---

-Wavemaker facilitates rapid iteration and prototyping, empowering you to seamlessly re-import REST APIs and assess their impact.
+WaveMaker facilitates rapid iteration and prototyping, empowering you to seamlessly re-import REST APIs and assess their impact.
 This capability streamlines the integration of changes and updates into your projects, ensuring agility in response to evolving requirements.

 ### Not just reimports